blaine-w-gates/project-arrowhead/docs/rls-apply.md

 2. Navigate to SQL Editor.
 3. Open the SQL file above locally and paste its full contents into the editor.
 4. Execute the SQL and confirm success.
-5. Trigger the GitHub Actions workflow "Verify RLS via REST" to validate behavior.
+5. Trigger the GitHub Actions workflow "Manage & Verify RLS Policies" to validate behavior.

 ## Expected REST Behavior (after apply)
 - Anonymous (anon) key: